This post may contain affiliate links.

 - Bake at 400 degrees for 15 minutes then serve.
 Sprinkle with the parsley if desired.

-- ** If freezing, allow the casserole to cool to room temperature.
-Then wrap with plastic wrap and foil and put in the freezer to freeze.
+- ** If freezing, prepare the casserole and then don't bake it at the end.
+Wrap it with plastic wrap and foil and put in the freezer to freeze.
 To heat, pull the casserole out a day in advance and allow to thaw in the fridge then cook at 400 degrees, uncovered, for about 30 minutes.
 You can bake this from frozen, it just takes a very long time to cook.
 About an hour or more.